NovikYaroslav/fortech-test-work/README.md

 - The list must include pagination with the ability to select how many items to show per page (10 / 20 / 50).
 - Implement a search box to filter pokemons by name.
 - Allow filtering pokemons by type using tags (multiple selected tags should show pokemons with any of the selected types).
-- **In Progress: Store selected filters and pagination in the URL as query parameters.**
+- Store selected filters and pagination in the URL as query parameters.**

 ## Requirements